T145/magistics/README.md

 ## Contributing

 This project is made specifically for the community and mainstream use!
-If you see something wrong with it or want to add a new feature then please fork it and make a contribution.
-If this actually helps you out, then tell your friends!
-For those of you that prefer lists and the standard `CONTRIBUTING.md` format, then glance below:
+If you see something wrong with it or want to add a new feature, then please fork it and make a contribution.

-1. Fork it
-2. Make changes
-3. Commit changes
-4. Make a pull request

 Enjoy!